Oman: Nabhani dynasty

 During the 11th and 12th centuries, the Omani coast was in the sphere of influence of the Seljuk Empire.
 They were expelled in 1154, when the Nabhani dynasty came to power.
 The Nabhanis ruled as muluk, or kings, while the Imams were reduced to largely symbolic significance.
 The capital of the dynasty was Bahla.
 The Banu Nabhan controlled the trade in frankincense on the overland route via Sohar to the Yabrin oasis, and then north to Bahrain, Baghdad and Damascus.
 The mango-tree was introduced to Oman during the time of Nabhani dynasty, by ElFellah bin Muhsin.
 The Nabhani dynasty started to deteriorate in 1507 when Portuguese colonisers captured the coastal city of Muscat, and gradually extended their control along the coast up to Sohar in the north and down to Sur in the southeast.
-Other historians argue that the Nabhani dynasty ended earlier in A.D.
-1435 when conflicts between the dynasty and Alhinawis arose, which led to the restoration of the elective Imamate.
+Other historians argue that the Nabhani dynasty ended earlier in 1435 CE when conflicts between the dynasty and Alhinawis arose, which led to the restoration of the elective Imamate.

 Portuguese era

-A decade after Vasco da Gama's successful voyage around the Cape of Good Hope and to India in 1497–98, the Portuguese arrived in Oman and occupied Muscat for a 143-year period, from 1507 to 1650.
-In need of an outpost to protect their sea lanes, the Portuguese built up and fortified the city, where remnants of their Portuguese architectural style still exist.
-Later, several more Omani cities were colonized in the early 16th century by the Portuguese, to control the entrances of the Persian Gulf and trade in the region as part of a web of fortresses in the region, from Basra to Hormuz.
+A decade after Vasco da Gama succeeded in his voyage around the Cape of Good Hope and to India in 1497–1498, the Portuguese arrived in Oman and occupied Muscat for a 143-year period, from 1507 to 1650.
+In need of an outpost to protect their sea lanes, the Portuguese built up and fortified the city.
+Remnants of Portuguese architectural style still exist.
+Later, several more Omani cities were colonised in the early 16th century by the Portuguese, to control the entrances of the Persian Gulf and trade in the region as part of a web of fortresses in the region, from Basra to Hormuz Island.

 However, in 1552 an Ottoman fleet briefly captured the fort in Muscat, during their fight for control of the Persian Gulf and the Indian Ocean, but soon departed after destroying the surroundings of the fortress.

-Later in the 17th century using is bases in Oman, Portugal took on the biggest battle ever taken in the Persian Gulf (Battle off Hormuz (1625)).
-The Portuguese force fought against a combined armada of the Dutch East India Company (VOC) and English East India Company support by the Safavid empire.
+Later in the 17th century, using its bases in Oman, Portugal engaged in the largest naval battle ever fought in the Persian Gulf.
+The Portuguese force fought against a combined armada of the Dutch East India Company (VOC) and English East India Company supported by the Safavid empire.
 The result of the battle was a draw but it resulted in the loss of Portuguese influence in the Gulf.

-Several cities were sketched in the 17th century and appear in the António Bocarro Book of fortress.